r0d0lf0/health-miles/README.md

 ### Getting Started
 Make sure you have Node installed v4.2.0+ or greater.

-	METHOD #1
+	METHOD #1 - Best way for learning (options are '--on local' or '--on phantom')

 	  npm install
 	  ./start-selenium.sh
-      gulp test --on local --in e2e
+      gulp test --on local
       ./stop-selenium.sh

-    METHOD #2
+    METHOD #2 - Runs the npm way, using whichever option is pre-configured in run.sh

       npm install
       npm test

-    METHOD #3
+    METHOD #3 - Runs headless with '--on phantom' option

       ./run.sh

-    NOTE - Make sure on MACOSX to download phantomjs first and put it in the base directory.
+    IMPORTANT NOTES - Make sure on MACOSX to download phantomjs first and put it in the base directory.
+Additionally your credentials should be stored in VIRGIN_HEALTH and VIRGIN_PASSWORD environment variables.
+There are two modes of running, local and headless (phantomjs).
+This doesn't work out of the box for MACOSX because it was made specifically to be built on a travis build machine.

 'npm install' will install node modules specified in the package.json;
 'gulp' will build the application which includes cleaning, linting and transpiling code from es6 to es5. './start-selenium-standalone.sh' will start a local standalone instance of selenium. 'gulp test --on local --in e2e' will run tests on your local machine in the e2e environment.